How can you improve technician retention?

 Four steps to improve the engagement of your field technicians

-Once your field technicians and engineers have completed their initial classroom training and/or on the job shadowing, they’ll be sent out into the field alone.
-Before this happens, connecting them with their support team, for example a technical coach, mentor and line manager, can ensure that clear lines of communication are established early on.
+Once your field technicians and engineers have completed their classroom training or field shadowing, they’ll be sent out alone.
+Before this happens, connecting them with their support team (e.g a technical coach, mentor and line manager) establishes clear lines of communication early on.
 Your workers will then know exactly who to turn to for support and guidance.

 On.Board, our mobile learning and coaching platform, makes this possible through its Performance Hub.
-This hub clearly defines who is part of an individual worker’s support team and how to get in touch with them.
-As On.Board is accessible from any digital device, any time, so your workers can connect with their support network wherever they are.
+The hub clearly defines an individual worker’s support team and connects them together.
+As On.Board is accessible from any digital device, your workers can connect with their support network wherever they are.
 This helps improve technician retention because they feel part of a team, despite the long hours your technicians and engineers can spend working alone.

 For hands-on learners, on the job training is invaluable.
-While extended periods of shadowing isn’t viable from a human resources perspective, learning can still be placed in the context of real-world tasks by leveraging mobile technology.
-This facilitates microlearning and enables field technicians and engineers to master specific tasks and see real progress in the short-term.
+While extended periods of shadowing isn’t viable from a human resources perspective, learning can still be placed in the context of real-world tasks.
+Leveraging mobile technology facilitates microlearning.
+This enables field technicians and engineers to master specific tasks and see real progress in the short term.

-This is of particular importance in industries where it can take years, as opposed to months, to become fully trained at a given level of expertise.
-Creating smaller milestones along the way ensures your field team experience a greater sense of achievement and job satisfaction during what is otherwise a lengthy training period.
+This is of particular importance in industries where it can take years to become fully trained at any level.
+Creating smaller milestones along the way ensures your team enjoy a greater sense of achievement and satisfaction during this time.

-On.Board enables you to create training activities tailored to the different tasks your field technicians and engineers deal with every day.
-Customized forms allow you to prompt them to consider their plan of action and issues around compliance and safety before proceeding, as well as any challenges they faced upon completion of the task.
+On.Board enables you to create training activities tailored to the different tasks facing your field technicians and engineers.
+Customized forms prompt them to consider their plan of action as well as safety and compliance issues before proceeding.
+They also help them identify any challenges they faced upon completion of the task.
 All of this is supported through images and videos which can be easily uploaded to the platform.

 On.Board facilitates regular digital feedback, with assigned mentors receiving instant notifications when field workers complete training activities.
 Built-in reporting facilities also enable managers to assess the performance of mentors in providing timely, comprehensive feedback.

-When changes in your industry happen, whether it’s legislative or technical, it is essential to disseminate this knowledge rapidly across all of your field teams.
-Unnecessary delays not only slow down the roll out of new technology or procedures, but can also leave field technicians and engineers feeling frustrated and excluded, as they are not provided with the training and support they need to do their jobs to the best of their ability.
+When changes in your industry happen, whether legislative or technical, it’s essential to disseminate this knowledge rapidly across your teams.
+Unnecessary delays can slow down the rollout of new technology or procedures.
+Moreover, they can leave field technicians and engineers feeling frustrated without the training they need to do their jobs well.

 On.Board’s user-friendly builder makes it quick work to put together new training modules addressing specific changes.
 In just a few clicks, these updates can be instantly rolled out across all of your field teams.
 What’s more, training modules and programs can be updated after they have gone live.

 Make employee engagement the norm, not the exception, at your organization.
-Discover more about how On.Board can keep your field technicians and engineers motivated, supported and feeling a part of your business community.
+Discover more about how On.Board can keep your field technicians and engineers motivated, supported and connected to your community.
 Request your free demo today.